 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its bank deposits of \$206,692 and GICs classified as cash equivalents of \$14,200,000.
-GICs earn an average annual interest rate of 1.45% and are redeemable at any point of time.
+The Company's primary exposure to credit risk is on its bank deposits of \$90,555 and GICs classified as cash equivalents of \$13,600,000.

-As all bank accounts and GICs are held with a major bank in Canada, there is a concentration of credit risk with one bank in Canada.
-This risk is managed by using a major bank that is a high credit quality financial institution as determined by rating agencies.
+Subsequent to the period ended March 31, 2013, the Company redeemed \$13,600,000 from GICs and transferred funds to a treasury bank deposit with a major bank in Canada.
+This risk is managed by using one bank that is a high credit quality financial institution as determined by rating agencies.